or, “Justice League of Jerks”

 b) They aren’t a team.
 Even at the end, everyone except Shazam is quick to say they aren’t a team, no sir, no way, not again unless they absolutely have to.
 Isn’t the point of introducing a team to have them stay a team?
 That’s like watching the Avengers and it ending with Tony Stark saying, “Well, that was the lamest thing ever.
 Don’t call me, I’ll call you, by which I mean I won’t call you,” and flying off, and the others agreeing!

-And this is my introduction to the modern pantheon of DC heroes and argubly one of the greatest villains ever created?
-One person I like (Cyborg), one person who’s barely there (Flash), a literal man-child (Shazam), a ditz with a sword (Wonder Woman), the slightly sympathetic tool (Batman), a complete tool (Green Lantern), and a more powerful complete tool (Superman), and a generic alien invader (Darkseid).
+And this is my introduction to the modern pantheon of DC heroes and arguably one of the greatest villains ever created?
+One person I like (Cyborg), one person who’s barely there (Flash), a literal man-child (Shazam), a ditz with a sword (Wonder Woman), the slightly sympathetic jerk (Batman), a complete jerk (Green Lantern), and a more powerful complete jerk (Superman), and a generic alien invader (Darkseid).
 The Justice League of Jerks don’t just not come together as a team, but decide that’s a totally stupid idea.
 If they had walked off the stage at the end of the movie, I would not have been surprised.
 This movie was made of fail.

 Congrats, movie, and source comic, for making me weep for the future of a genre I used to love so much.